Frequently Asked Questions

 It’s completely understandable to feel this way if you’re new to being with someone going through a vulnerable time.
 This is an opportunity to practice noticing your reactions.
 Realize that the other person’s situation is a reflection of your own fear.
 It’s all workable.
 It’s a practice of awareness and fierce compassion for self and other.
 Like with anything else, the more you dive in, the more you practice, the more the work deepens.
 The world needs more people like you doing this.
 We also provide new volunteers with a mentor and offer ongoing training (see next question).

 Yes, we have a closed online volunteer support group where we share client experiences and help navigate next steps as you refine your practice along the way.
 Volunteers are also encouraged to discuss clients they found on their own — that means your client does not have to be assigned by the Project.
-If you are a volunteer and would like to attend, please email info@livingdying.org to be placed on the Volunteer Support Group email list.
+If you are a volunteer and would like to attend, please email [email protected] to be placed on the Volunteer Support Group email list.
 Visit our online calendar to see when the group meets next.
-Lastly, new volunteers are assigned a personal Project mentor when paired with a client given by the Project.
+Lastly, new volunteers can be assigned a personal mentor when paired with a client given by the Project.